NTTLimitedRD/plumbery/docs/usage.rst

 In plumbery the full fittings plan is split in multiple blueprints, and you can handle each of them separately.
 The most natural way to think about this is to conceive services as group of servers.
-For example, the blueprint ``sql`` is actually a cluster of nodes plugged into the same network.
+For example, the blueprint ``docker`` is actually a cluster of nodes plugged into the same network.
 Look at the sample ``fittings.yaml`` file to get an idea of what you can put in a blueprint.